Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 AMD GPU's compatible with the amdgpu open source drivers are of three different types in terms of how frequency/voltage is managed.
 GPUs of Vega10 and earlier architecture rely on the definition of specific power states to determine the clock frequency and voltage.
 The GPU will operate only at the specific Frequency/Voltage states that are defined, and move between states based on power, temperature, and loading.
-These GPU's are of type 1, if the P-state table is readable and type 0 if it is not.
-For GPUs of Vega20 architecture or newer, it appears that Voltage/Frequency curves are defined with three points on a Voltage vs. Frequency curve.
-These GPU's are classified as type 2.
+These GPU's are classified as `Type: PStates` if the P-state table is readable and as `Type: Undefined` if it is not.
+For GPUs of Vega20 architecture or newer, Voltage/Frequency curves can be defined with three points on a Voltage vs. Frequency curve.
+These GPU's are classified as `Type: CurvePts`.

-With the *amdgpu-ls* tool, you can determine if your card is of type 1 or 2.
-Here are the relevant lines from the output for different types of GPUs:
+With the *amdgpu-ls* tool, you can determine the type of your card.
+Here are examples of relevant lines from the output for different types of GPUs:
 ```
 Decoded Device ID: R9 290X DirectCU II
-GPU Frequency/Voltage Control Type: 0
+GPU Frequency/Voltage Control Type: Undefined

 Decoded Device ID: RX Vega64
-GPU Frequency/Voltage Control Type: 1
+GPU Frequency/Voltage Control Type: PStates

 Decoded Device ID: Radeon VII
-GPU Frequency/Voltage Control Type: 2
+GPU Frequency/Voltage Control Type: CurvePts

 Decoded Device ID: Navi 10 [Radeon RX 5600 OEM/5600 XT / 5700/5700 XT]
-GPU Frequency/Voltage Control Type: 2
+GPU Frequency/Voltage Control Type: CurvePts
 ```

 Monitor and Control utilities will differ between the three types.
-* For type 0, you can monitor the P-state details with monitor utilities, but you can NOT define P-states or set P-state masks.
+* For type Undefined, you can monitor the P-state details with monitor utilities, but you can NOT define P-states or set P-state masks.
-* For type 1, you can monitor the P-state details with monitor utilities, and you can define P-states and set P-state masks.
+* For type PStates, you can monitor the P-state details with monitor utilities, and you can define P-states and set P-state masks.
-* For Type 2, you can monitor current Clocks frequency and P-states, with latest amdgpu drivers.
-The SCLK and MCLK curve end points can be controlled, which has the effect of limiting the frequency range, similar to P-state masking for Type 1 cards.
-The option of p-state masking is also available for Type 2 cards.
+* For Type CurvePts, you can monitor current Clocks frequency and P-states, with latest amdgpu drivers.
+The SCLK and MCLK curve end points can be controlled, which has the effect of limiting the frequency range, similar to P-state masking for Type PStates cards.
+The option of p-state masking is also available for Type CurvePts cards.
 You are also able to modify the three points that define the Vddc-SCLK curve.
-I have not attempted to OC the card yet, but I assume redefining the 3rd point would be the best approach.
+I have not attempted to OC the card yet, but I assume redefining the
+3rd point would be the best approach.
 For underclocking, lowering the SCLK end point is effective.
 I don't see a curve defined for memory clock on the Radeon VII, so setting memory clock vs. voltage doesn't seem possible at this time.
 There also appears to be an inconsistency in the defined voltage ranges for curve points and actual default